Interdata 7/32 and 8/32

 The Model 7/32 and Model 8/32 were 32-bit minicomputers introduced by Perkin-Elmer after they acquired Interdata, Inc., in 1973.
 The 7/32 and 8/32 are primarily remembered for being the first 32-bit minicomputers under $10,000.
-The 8/32 was a more powerful machine than the 7/32, with the notable feature of allowing user-programmable microcode to be employed.

-The Model 7/32 provided fullword data processing power and direct memory addressing up to 1 million bytes through the use of 32-bit general registers and a comprehensive instruction set.
+The 8/32, introduced in March 1975, was a more powerful machine than the 7/32, augmented by a number of options including the notable feature of a writable control store, allowing user-programmable microcode to be employed, a floating-point processor, and a high-speed data handling extension.
+It increased the memory bus width to 32 bits from 16, although it maintained a 16-bit input/output bus to utilise existing controllers and to avoid the costly process of developing "double-wide" controllers.

 Background

 After the commercial success of the microcoded IBM System/360 series of mainframe computers, various startup companies arrived on the scene to bring microcode technology to the smaller minicomputers.
 Among these companies were Prime Computer, Microdata, and Interdata.
 Interdata used microcode to define an architecture that was heavily influenced by the IBM System/360 instruction set.
 The DOS-type real-time serial/multitasking operating system was called OS/32.